 Who wants to sit in traffic anyway?
 If you can, plan your route to avoid busy sections of road, especially at peak times, and to ensure you don’t get lost.

-Where possible, make one round trip rather than several short ones to avoid starting the engine from cold too many times – according to fuel-economy.co.uk, a cold engine will generally use twice as much fuel as a warm engine.
+Got lots of errands to run?
+Where possible, it’s more fuel efficient to do one long trip rather than several short ones to avoid starting your engine from cold too many times.
+According to fuel-economy.co.uk, a cold engine will generally use twice as much fuel as a warm engine.